 She was previously in a bucket-style rear-facing infant car seat, part of the Mothercare Curve travel system, which she was outgrowing, and I’d definitely say this is more comfortable for her.

 As a tall baby, her legs can now dangle in front rather than being pushed against the back seat, and the higher, more upright position gives her a great view out of the window.

 In fact, we were delayed in setting off and she sat happily for five minutes in the stationary car, patting the cushion.

 I coincided our first trial with her afternoon nap and she took longer than usual to nod off, I think because of her exciting new view, which led to much pointing and singing.
 However, she looked very comfortable once she fell asleep.

 Do you find it easy to get the seat in and out of the car?

-Weighing in at 9.3kg, I found the car seat pretty heavy.
-Carrying it out of the car was fine but I definitely couldn’t have carried the baby as well.
+Weighing in at 9.3kg, I found the car seat pretty heavy, and this aspect got mixed reviews from parents we surveyed.
+Carrying it out of the car was fine but I definitely couldn't have carried the baby as well.